-auto-create-queues.
-Whether or not the broker should automatically create a queue when a message is sent or a consumer tries to connect to a queue whose name fits the address match.
-Queues which are auto-created are durable, nontemporary, and non-transient.
+auto-create-jms-queues.
+Whether or not the broker should automatically create a JMS queue when a JMS message is sent to a queue whose name fits the address match (remember, a JMS queue is just a core queue which has the same address and queue name) or a JMS consumer tries to connect to a queue whose name fits the address match.
+Queues which are auto-created are durable, non-temporary, and non-transient.
 Default is true.
-Note: automatic queue creation does not work for the core client.
-The core API is a low-level API and is not meant to have such automation.
+This is DEPRECATED.
+See auto-create-queues.

-auto-delete-queues .
-Whether or not the broker should automatically delete autocreated queues when they have both 0 consumers and the message count is less than or equal to auto-delete-queues-message-count .
-Default is true .
+auto-delete-jms-queues.
+Whether or not the broker should automatically delete autocreated JMS queues when they have both 0 consumers and 0 messages.
+Default is true.
+This is DEPRECATED.
+See auto-delete-queues.